bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ### Depending on Protovalidate

-Published publicly on the [Buf Schema Registry](../../bsr/), the Protovalidate module provides the Protobuf extensions, options, and messages powering validation.Add it as a dependency in `buf.yaml`:
+Published publicly on the [Buf Schema Registry](../../bsr/), the Protovalidate module provides the Protobuf extensions, options, and messages powering validation.

+Add it as a dependency in `buf.yaml`:

 +++tabs key:70a55f19e07dd7ea6318bf95a4fe1060